OISTE/repository/OWGTMCPS.md

 ### 5.2.2  Number of persons required per task

-The OGTM establishes the need for the segregation of duties based on job responsibility in order to ensure that the adequate number of Trusted Persons is required to perform sensitive tasks.
+The OWGTM establishes the need for the segregation of duties based on job responsibility in order to ensure that the adequate number of Trusted Persons is required to perform sensitive tasks.

 The roles requiring separation of duties is stipulated in section 5.2.4.

 ### 5.2.3  Identification and authentication for each role

-All the persons assuming a role in the OGTM systems4 follow an authorization process that entitles them to access the appropriate information and systems for their role.
+All the persons assuming a role in the OWGTM systems4 follow an authorization process that entitles them to access the appropriate information and systems for their role.

-Physical access control for all the authorized persons accessing OGTM’s systems and services systems is typically enforced using two factor authentication that usually includes biometrics.
+Physical access control for all the authorized persons accessing OWGTM’s systems and services systems is typically enforced using two factor authentication that usually includes biometrics.

 ### 5.2.4  Roles requiring separation of duties